A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with V2V communications

 In conclusion, we expect there exists a third path which represents a balance point between congestion degree, amount of traffic information, and travel time.
 If it exists, \textit{the equilibrium path $P^*_\c$ for car $\c$ will be characterized by the fact that it allows car $\c$ to encounter the right amount of cars, and then to have the right amount of traffic-related information, such that the path $P^*_\c$ itself is recognized to be the fastest path among all possible ones.}

-Fig.\ \ref{fig:equilibrium} shows a specific system configuration on the $5\times5$ Manhattan-like network with $N_\c=50$, for which these three paths (shortest, longer optimal, equilibrium) can be explicitly computed.
+Fig.\ \ref{fig:equilibrium}\footnote{ \scriptsizeFig.\ \ref{fig:equilibrium}b: \detokenize{www.emilianocristiani.it/attach/paper_trafficV2Vmicro_shortest.mp4}, \\ \scriptsizeFig.\ \ref{fig:equilibrium}c: \detokenize{www.emilianocristiani.it/attach/paper_trafficV2Vmicro_fastest.mp4}, \\ \scriptsizeFig.\ \ref{fig:equilibrium}d: \detokenize{www.emilianocristiani.it/attach/paper_trafficV2Vmicro_equilibrium.mp4} } shows a specific system configuration on the $5\times5$ Manhattan-like network with $N_\c=50$, for which these three paths (shortest, longer optimal, equilibrium) can be explicitly computed.
 The simulation is realized by manually assigning origin, destination and whole path to each car on the network.
 In addition, only for the car of interest, we depict at each passed junction a red arrow indicating the choice that the driver would have made if he had been free to decide his path with V2V-RUE dynamics.
 If all arrows point toward the road actually chosen, the path is of equilibrium.